 Paint

-Paint Oil-BasedOil-based paint and paint-replated supplies (except for spray paint) are no longer accepted at the Moderate Risk Waste Facility.
+Paint Oil-BasedOil-based paint and many paint-related supplies are no longer accepted at the Moderate Risk Waste Facility.

-The PaintCare Program went into effect in 2021 and currently has three sites where paint and accepted paint-related supplies can be dropped off free of charge for recycling.
+The PaintCare Program went into effect in 2021 and currently has four sites where paint and accepted paint-related supplies can be dropped off free of charge for recycling.

 Find a drop-off location near you.
 All sites accept up to 5 gallons per visit (some sites accept up to 10 gallons).
 Please call ahead to confirm business hours and ask if they can accept the type and amount of paint you would like to recycle.
 Sites do not accept aerosols (spray paint), leaking, unlabeled, or empty containers.